- The world can reach net zero emissions by 2050, but it will require some big changes, according to a new study.

 Around 75% of the emissions saved by behavioural changes between 2020 and 2050 could be directly influenced by government policy, including measures such as phasing out polluting cars and reducing speed limits on motorways.

 Even if all of this is achieved, there is another piece of the puzzle: innovation.
 According to the report, without a major acceleration in clean energy innovation, getting to net zero by 2050 will not be possible.

 In fact, the technologies on the market today will provide nearly all of the emissions reductions needed by 2030 to put the world on track for the 2050 goal.
-But after that, getting to net zero will require widespread use of technologies still in development today.
+But after that, getting to net zero carbon will require widespread use of technologies still in development today.
 In 2050, almost half of CO2 emission reductions will need to come from technologies that are currently prototypes or being demonstrated.